-Giving allows special things to happen, and it is the reason our organization is in existence today.
 You can support the ministry of The Endowment Board by making a tax deductible donation.
 We offer a variety of ways to give including cash, pledges, real estate, life insurance, stocks, pooled income fund contributions, obituary memorials, honorariums, or bequest through a will.
-Whatever your path, you can be sure that your generosity will perpetuate intergenerational equity for years to come.
+Whatever your path, you can be sure that your generosity will perpetuate inter-generational equity for years to come.

-Having recently joined the team at The Endowment Board I am here to create an opportunity for you to make a gift that will continue beyond your earthly life, satisfy your charitable goals, and create an income stream for the remainder of your life.
-A planned gift allows you to make a larger contribution without undue financial sacrifice.
-I have a special place in my heart for our retirees as a pastor’s wife.
-I have seen the fruits of the work of The Endowment Board first hand, and the impact on not only the lives of our retirees, but also the local churches.
-If you are interested in learning more about our planned giving vehicles, I would love to hear from you.
-I can be reached via email at Marsha@endowbd.org, or phone at (209) 390-0988.
+Planned gifts create a unique opportunity for donors to make a gift that will continue beyond their earthly life, satisfy their charitable goals, and create an income stream for the remainder of their life.
+A planned gift allows donors to make a larger contribution without undue financial sacrifice.
+If you are interested in learning more about our planned giving vehicles, we would love to hear from you.
+We can be reached via email at Gratitude@endowbd.org, or phone at (209) 472-7288.